asehmi/Data-Science-Meetup-Oxford/MyAppTemplate/README.md

 ```

 5. Make sure you manually insert the `redirectOutput` setting.
 6. By default you will be debugging your own code only.
-If you wan’t to debug into streamlit code, then change `justMyCode` setting from `true` to `false`.
+If you want to debug into streamlit code, then change `justMyCode` setting from `true` to `false`.
 7. Finally, attach the debugger by clicking the debugger play button.

 ## Profiling your app